mothmane/fizz-buzz-kata/README.md

 ##### iteration 5

- We can create a good level of abstraction for our replacement engine,
+ We can create a good level of abstraction for our replacement engine. by creating an interface, a default implementation, and a FizzBuzz imolementation,

 ```java